Bloodbat/SanguineMonsters/README.md

 A utility to control multiple recorders and ease synchronizing their outputs in post.

+## Sanguine Bukavac

+A noise generator with a plethora of colors... and Perlin.

 ## Sanguine Dolly-X

 A monophonic to polyphonic channel cloner.